 Well, sexual assault on college campuses is truly a controversial issue, especially in terms of whether it might be avoided or not.
 While some claim that students are the most vulnerable individuals when it comes to becoming the victims of sex-based crimes, others claim that a proper campus design could make it fully avoidable.

-So, the complicatedness of the issue might be better seen if to review the examples of sexual assault in the military.
+So, the complicatedness of the issue might be better seen if reviewing the examples of sexual assault in the military.
 The Army’s SHARP stands out as being a guidebook for addressing all the pertaining elements of sexual harassment in the military.
 If only all the student campuses in the US and across the globe could have a similar document, which explicitly reacts to the cases of college assault in detail.

-Although it would be too idealistic to say that cases of sexual harassment could be eliminated at all, but the emergence of some sort of design in college campuses is a decent option for facilitating safety.
+Although it would be too idealistic to say that cases of sexual harassment could be eliminated at all, the emergence of some sort of design in college campuses is a decent option for facilitating safety.